jtfrey/htaccess-convert/README.md

   --quiet, -q             no verbosity
   --help, -h              display this help screen

+  --test-only, -t         tests the input file to determine if an update is
+                          necessary to remain compatible; exit code of zero if no update necessary, non-zero otherwise

-  --whitespace, -w        preserve blank lines (by default they are discarded)
+  --whitespace, -w        preserve blank lines (by default they are discarded) --no-comments, -c       remove comments

   --input=<filename>      read from <filename>; use the filename '-' for STDIN
     -i <filename>